 For example, during the past few months we have seen communities coming together with fundraising initiatives to help those struggling financially or otherwise.
-Others have learnt to sew just to be able to make PPE like face masks and delivered them to those who needed them the most.
+Others have learnt to sew just to be able to make PPE – such as face masks – and delivered them to those who needed them the most.

 To understand why neighborhood action and community is meaningful and beneficial to our well-being, we can look at seven ways in which belonging to one can help us.

-Living with uncertainty has become the norm this year, which has made it more important than ever to have a strong support network.
-One of the main reasons behind the importance of community is that it can help fight feelings of hopelessness and give us the certainty that we are safe when surrounded by our community.
+Living with uncertainty has become the norm during the COVID pandemic.
+This has made it more important than ever to have a strong support network in place.
+Indeed, one of the main reasons behind the importance of community is that it can help fight feelings of hopelessness and give us the certainty that we are safe when surrounded by our community.
 Furthermore, the benefits go both ways, since supporting others also gives us a boost.

 Sometimes we need an extra push to stop us from falling into unhealthy habits or thoughts.
 Experiencing the positive influence of like-minded people is another reason behind the importance of community.
 Studies confirm that our overall health is partly determined by our ability to look after ourselves, but sometimes we simply don’t feel capable of it.
 Communities can influence us and motivate us to invest in our well-being and to bring positive changes to our lives.

 RELATED: Happy habits – 12 ways to boost your joy levels daily

 Sharing activities, ideas and feelings reinforces not only our sense of self, but also adds worth and value to the community.
 Indeed, the more the merrier applies in this case!
 That’s not to mention the huge beneficial effect sharing can have on mental health: higher engagement, positive emotions, and empowerment are only some of the benefits.
 Sharing is caring.